iestyn129/FemtoAPI/README.md

 # FemtoAPI
 A super tiny and super simple HTTP server and API framework designed for only basic needs of me (iestyn129).

+## Building
+TynLog is written in Kotlin 2.2 on Java 8, and uses the IntelliJ IDEA build system.
+This is what's most convenient for me, so don't complain about it.
+Just be thankful the only other dependency works the same.

 ## Issues and Contribution
 If you want to create issues or pull requests be my guest, but expect nothing from them.
 Yet again, this is only for me.